-Generally, the perovskite oxides exhibit significantly ionic bonding character in addition to covalent nature.
+Generally, perovskite oxides the exhibit significantly ionic bonding character in addition to covalent nature.
 The ionic radius of Sr, Ti, and Cr refer to 1.44 Å, 0.605 Å, and 0.615 Å, respectively.

 Fig. 1.
 The crystal structure of pure and Cr-doped perovskite SrTiO3 configurations.